Disclosure: I may receive commissions for purchases made through links in this post.

 - Create your own village.
 Talk with family and friends that have part-time jobs, or a flexible schedule before the situation arises.
 Try to work out a reciprocal arrangement when a backup plan is needed.

 - Ask other working homeschool moms.
-They will likely understand how stressful having a child that is sick and needing to leave is.
+They will likely understand how stressful having a child that is sick and needs to leave is.

 - Take the steps you can at home to help prevent the spread of illness.

-- If you live in a two with college students or know homeschool teens who you trust-work out a back up plan with them for sick days.
+- If you live in a town with college students or know homeschool teens who you trust-work out a backup plan with them for sick days.

-If you need ideas of questions to ask be sure to read: What To Ask Child Care Providers
+If you need ideas of questions to ask a sitter be sure to read: What To Ask Child Care Providers

 PS.
 I run a free, private Facebook group with the most positive, supportive, and kick butt working homeschool moms out there.
 It’s the perfect place to get feedback, make friendships, and ask questions!
 Click here to join.